Last Updated on April 11, 2022 by Rei Garnet

-Unneutered rabbit is aggressive to other rabbits due to hormones.
-That’s why it’s important for rabbits to get spayed before considering getting them a companion.
+An unneutered rabbit is aggressive toward other rabbits due to hormones.
+That’s why it’s important for rabbits to get spayed before considering getting a companion.

-Unneutered rabbits would often act out and display destructive behaviors like:
+Unneutered rabbits often act out and display destructive behaviors like:

 - Aggression to other rabbits and owners

-The reason why rabbits would act aggressively is due to hormones.
-Which can turn a cute, sweet, and cuddly rabbit into a grumpy one.
+The reason why rabbits act aggressively is hormones.
+This can turn a cute, sweet, and cuddly rabbit into a grumpy one.

-As an added benefit, neutered rabbits can reduce the chance of developing testicular/uterus cancer.
-So talk to your veterinarian on how you can get your rabbit spayed for both you and your rabbit’s sake.
+As an added benefit, neutered rabbits can reduce the chance of developing testicular or uterine cancer.
+So talk to your veterinarian about how you can get your rabbit spayed for both your and your rabbit’s sake.

-Your rabbit enclosure should be a 6x2x2 hutch and an attached 6×4 or 6×8 run.
-This would allow your rabbit to freely dart around and binky if they want to.
+Your rabbit’s enclosure should be a 6x2x2 hutch with an attached 6×4 or 6×8 run.
+This would allow your rabbit to freely dart around and binky if they wanted to.

-As mentioned above rabbits that have no exercise would show signs of aggression like kicking their cage due to frustration.
-But not all rabbits are the same, some need a lot more exercise than others.
+As mentioned above, rabbits that’s not getting exercise would show signs of aggression, like kicking their cage due to frustration.
+But not all rabbits are the same.
+Some need a lot more exercise than others.

-If your rabbit is naturally energetic, consider giving them a few hours of playtime outside their cage.
+If your rabbit is naturally energetic or young, consider giving them a few hours of playtime outside their cage.
 You can buy a stackable playpen or let your rabbit play in your yard.

-Just make sure that your yard doesn’t have a hole your rabbit can escape.
+Just make sure that your yard doesn’t have a hole where your rabbit can escape.

-And finally, if your planning to let your rabbit play in your yard, make a shed so that your rabbit is not directly in the sun for long periods of time.
+And finally, if you’re planning to let your rabbit play in your yard, make a shed so that your rabbit is not directly in the sun for long periods of time.

-The first thing you need to do is find out what’s the reason your rabbit is kicking/thumping.
+The first thing you need to do is find out what the reason is for your rabbit’s kicking and thumping.

-If your rabbit has a small cage/enclosure and is not getting enough exercise, then, you should provide them with a large enough enclosure so that they can expend that extra energy.
+If your rabbit has a small cage or enclosure and is not getting enough exercise, then you should provide them with a large enough enclosure so that they can expend that extra energy.